wuzimei/spring-netflix-sample/README.md

 # spring-netflix-sample
-this is a sample for spring cloud netflix
+This is a sample for spring cloud netflix

 It has following sub modules:<br/>
 *  spring-cloud-eureka-server
 *  service-core
 *  service-word-segment
+*  service-ip-location
 *  command-line-server
 *  zuul-gateway